Friends of the Fayette County Public Library Serving Fayette County Since 1985

 Spend Some Time With Your Friends And Enjoy Some "Friendly Observations and Expressions".

-You don't have to sit on the porch to share some time with your Friends.
-We want to thank all our Friends who take the time to share their thoughts and opinions with us, especially long time Friend Cheryl Davis who so obviousy has a love for, and appreciation of, libraries.
+You don't to have to sit on the porch to spend time with your Friends but we want to thank all our Friends who take the time to share their thoughts and opinions with us.
+This space is reserved just for your opinions, observations and literary contributions.
+Please take a moment and share them with us.

 NIGHT STORM